 No-Fear Sedation Options

-There are three types of patients who need sedation for dental care: the Little-Bit Scared, the Really Scared, and the REALLY, REALLY Scared!
+There are two types of patients who need sedation for dental care: the Little-Bit Scared, and the REALLY, REALLY Scared!
 No worries!
 We have solutions for all of you.

 For the Little-Bit Scared, we have TVs in the ceiling, massage chairs, and nitrous oxide (laughing gas).
 We use the Wand (we call it the magic wand!) to get you numb.
 Many people never feel the injection at all.